3 school girls move out of their houses with extremely childish and foolish dream to meet their k-pop stars.

 Today in this article we are going to

-demonstration of desperation and extreme passion of this fandom culture through an incident when
+discuss the actual demonstration of desperation and extreme passion of this fandom culture through an incident when

 move out of their houses to meet BTS: